idp2p/idp2p.github.io/sdt.md

   }
 }
 ```
-In this case, the owner can prove that they don't have a phone number as follows:
+In this case, the owner can prove that they don't have a phone number by revealing proofs of `personal` and `addresses` branches.

 ```json
 {